lserraga/Factory-Stock/README.md

 # Factory-Stock
+C++ (codeblocks) program to manage a virtual factory made using linked lists

 Assembling of components

 There is a factory dedicated to the assembling of components.
 Each component requires a set of parts that can either be in stock or provided from a manufacturer (with a determined delivery time).